department-of-veterans-affairs/va.gov-team/products/resources-and-support/research/2024-search-filters/research-plan.md

 - Desktop would have hover states on components
 - Destop has filter drawer as a modal on right side of screen

-**2. Understand which of the search, filtering, and browsing options users choose to interact with**
+**Goal 2.
+Understand which of the search, filtering, and browsing options users choose to interact with**
 - Header
   - Hamburger menu (mobile)
   - Mega menu (desktop)